Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Do I have to pay the service fee if my claim is denied?

 Yes, in almost all cases.
 The fee covers the cost of dispatching a licensed technician to diagnose the problem, and that visit happens whether or not the claim is approved.
-Major 2026 contracts explicitly state that the service fee applies regardless of whether the claim is accepted or denied.
+Major 2026 contracts explicitly state that service fees are nonrefundable and apply regardless of whether the claim is accepted or denied.
 Keep maintenance records and review your contract carefully to reduce your odds of a denial.

 How many service fees do I pay if multiple things break at once?